abshinn/abshinn.github.io/_posts/2014-08-19-R-and-Quakes.markdown

 categories: R
 ---

 _Update: The 6.0 Napa earthquake occured a week after I originally published this post.
-I re-ran the code and analysis to include the new quake._
+I re-ran the code and analysis to include the latest activity._

 I decided to do a bit of data exploration around major California earthquakes in the last 30 years.
 Specifically, I will look at earthquakes within 200 km of San Francisco and Los Angeles between August 1984 and August 2014.